galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Predict age

 Using the hyperparameter search, we found the best model based on the training data.
-Now, we will predict age in the test dataset using this model.
+Now, we will predict age in the test dataset using this model in order to see if the model has learned important features which can generalise on a new dataset.
+The test dataset (`test_rows`) contains the same number of features but does not contain the `age` column.
+This is predicted using the trained model.

-> ### {% icon hands_on %} Hands-on: Prediction
+> ### {% icon hands_on %} Hands-on: Predict age
 >
 > 1. **Ensemble methods for classification and regression** {% icon tool %} with the following parameters:
 >    - *"Select a Classification Task:"*: `Load a model and predict`